kojomensahonums/House-price-prediction/README.md

 ## House-price-prediction

 # Flask application deployed on Heroku
-This is an example of Flask deployed on Heroku, try it out: https://price-predictor-3.herokuapp.com/
+This is an example of Flask app deployed on Heroku, try it out: https://price-predictor-3.herokuapp.com/

 # Description
 A simple linear regression model to predict house prices based on some features (number of rooms, age of house and number of household members).